 The back-end server connects to the internal DNS or IP requested by the device.

 Cascade mode communicates using TLS connection (or optional DTLS connection).
 You can host as many front-end and back-end servers as you like.
 Each front-end server acts independently when searching for an active back-end server to connect devices to the internal network.
 You can set up multiple DNS entries in a DNS lookup table to allow load balancing.

 Both the front-end and back-end servers communicate with the Workspace ONE UEM API server and AWCM.
 The API server delivers the VMware Tunnel configuration and the AWCM delivers device authentication, whitelisting, and traffic rules.
 The front-end and back-end server communicates with API/AWCM through direct TLS connections unless you enable outbound proxy calls.
 Use this connection if the front-end server cannot reach the API/AWCM servers.
 If enabled, front-end servers connect through the back-end server to the API/AWCM servers.
 This traffic, and the back-end traffic, route using server-side traffic rules.
-For more information, see Network Traffic Rules for Per-App Tunnel
+For more information, see Configure Network Traffic Rules for the Per-App Tunnel

 The following diagram illustrates the Multi-Tier deployment for the Per-App Tunnel component in cascade mode: